-Around 2:00pm on August 7, 1942, Marines took this hill top position and began clearing the Japanese from positions on the hill, with explosive charges, grenades, and hand-to-hand combat, and lay down supressive fire on positions on Tanambogo.
+On August 7, 1942 around 2:00pm U.S. Marines took this hill top position and began clearing the Japanese from positions on the hill, with explosive charges, grenades, and hand-to-hand combat, and lay down suppressive fire on positions on Tanambogo.

 Morris Hill reports:

 "From the top of the hill, I could see very little of the island because of the height of the surrounding trees.
 I do remember the large water tank - which used to have roof over it to collect rainwater for Levers and what looks like a anti aircraft mounting for, probably, a heavy machine gun.
 There was also a very narrow Japanese made tunnel - that went from the top very steeply down about 50 feet - to come out on the side facing Savo.
 I have a Marine pen friend who spent quite a few weeks manning the observation post on hill 148.
 His accommodation was on Gavutu - close to the base of the causeway.
 He did tell me that for a few weeks the men thought there may have been Japanese on the island, but no live Japanese were seen 24 hours after the landing."